-Sunil Grover Shares A Picture Selling Vegetable; Is He Taking An Indirect Dig At Kapil Sharma?
+Sunil Grover Shares A Picture Selling Vegetables; Is He Taking An Indirect Dig At Kapil Sharma?

 "#FamilyTimeWithKapilSharma.
 Is So Boring Pehle Wali #masti or #comedy Is Show Me Nahi He.
 Mr. @KapilSharmaK9 Pls Change Your show Format Because Ye Gaming Show Kaafi Purane Ho Chuke He #KapilSharma Mujhe Lagta He Aapko @WhoSunilGrover Ki Jaroorat Pade Gi 😀." - (sic)

-Will Kapil's show become a hit, if fans' requirement (Sunil Grover joins the show) is fulfilled?
+Will Kapil's show become a hit, if fans' requirement (Sunil Grover joins the show) is met?
 Share your views in the comment box below.

 Late Karan Paranjape's Memorable Moments With Aishwarya Rai, Salman Khan & Other Bollywood Stars